Increasing Diversity of Applicant Pools

 What does it mean to have a reflective/diverse pool?

-A qualified and diverse employee base is important at the University.
-Treating all persons fairly and with respect is critical for UVA in fulfilling its important mission and in ensuring the University remains compliant with federal and state laws.
+A qualified and diverse employee base is important at the University of Virginia.
+Treating all persons fairly and with respect is critical for UVA in fulfilling its mission and in ensuring the University remains compliant with federal and state laws.

 A "reflective/diverse" pool of applicants means that the number of qualified persons that applied for a particular job approximates the number of applicants that are reasonably estimated as available in the area for which recruitment efforts are directed.
 The estimates are based on a variety, and often compilation, of sources including the U.S. Census, U.S. Department of Education, and others identified as relevant.

-A position is thought of as “underutilized” if the number of current employees doesn’t reflect the availability estimate.
-The number that is displayed indicates the percentage of women or minorities that should be present in your applicant pool were it to be truly reflective of the availability of qualified applicants/candidates in your recruitment area.
-If a position is underutilized, a recruitment goal will be established.
-The Human Resouces Recruiter and Hiring Official will work together to develop a recruiment plan.
+A position is thought of as "underutilized" if the number of current employees does not reflect the availability estimate.
+The number that is displayed indicates the percentage of women or minorities that should be in your present applicant pool were it to be truly reflective of the availability of qualified applicants/candidates in your recruitment area.
+If a position is underutilized, then a recruitment goal will be established.
+The Human Resources Recruiter and Hiring Official will work together to develop a recruitment plan.

 How do I calculate the makeup of my pool?